Hillcrest, Hamilton

 Hillcrest is a suburb in southeastern Hamilton in New Zealand.
 The suburb is home to the University of Waikato and consequently has a large student population.
 It is located on the east side of the Hamilton Town Belt, a series of public parks that run from the Hamilton Gardens to Ruakura in its eastern section.

 History

 The area was formerly known as Steele's Hill, named after Capt.
 W. Steele.
 Much of it was covered in orchards in the early 1900s.
 It was named Hillcrest by the Waikato County Council in the 1940s when the area began developing as a suburb.
 Hillcrest became a part of Hamilton in 1949, with the 5th boundary extension.
 Significant development took place throughout the 1950s and 1960s.

 Notable locations

-The University of Waikato
+University of Waikato

 The main campus of the University of Waikato was established in 1964.
 In 2010, the university had 13,089 students enrolled, the majority based at the Hillcrest campus.